Collars for Conservation

 Considering that two of the major threats facing lions are human-lion conflict and habitat fragmentation, we focus on dispersing male lions when it comes to collaring, as they provide the most relevant and useful information for conservation planning.
 Without collars, we would never understand exactly what is happening to this vital demographic of lions in the Mara.

 All of Mara’s protected areas have periphery prides that venture beyond protected area boundaries and onto the community land, where lions are often killed in retaliation for livestock predation.
 This is also true for periphery prides from the National Reserve.
 The high fragmentation rate of the surrounding protected area habitats amplifies the need to understand what factors influence space use decisions by lions.
 By documenting the movements of prides outside the Reserve and the conservancies, we are able to demonstrate the important pride refuge areas.

 This identification of high-use areas on unprotected land is important in highlighting those areas where conservation efforts are especially needed, as well as where community awareness should be focused.

 The tourist experience

 We find that discussions with tourists about collars are some of the most interesting we have!
-We fully appreciate that some people do not like seeing a collar on an animal, until they hear why collars are so important for conservation.
+We fully appreciate that some people do not like seeing a collar on an animal until they hear why collars are so important for conservation.
 In our experience, once the value of a collar is explained to a tourist or group, it can actually enhance their experience as they witness conservation happening before their own eyes, in the middle of their safari.
-We partner closely with safari guides and camps around the Mara to ensure that people understand why we collar big cats and how it helps with their conservation.
+We partner closely with safari guides and camps around the Mara to ensure that people understand why we collar predators and how it helps with their conservation.

 Our mission is to conserve predators and so we take their welfare extremely seriously.
 The following will ensure that no harm will be done to the big cats we collar: